 This marinated grilled pork tenderloin, (Mexican style) is quickly grilled.
-Great on its own, or perfect for tacos, nachos, quesadillas and even burritos.
+Great on its own, or perfect for tacos, nachos, quesadillas and even burritos, this pork is marinated with a delectable spice paste, sliced into thin strips and quickly grilled.

-Marinated grilled pork tenderloin is so easy to make.
-Basically this simple spice paste is rubbed on sliced and pounded tenderloin slices and left to marinate for about 4-6 hours.
-Longer though doesn’t hurt it a bit, and just adds extra savory flavor.
+This pork tenderloin can marinate for 4-6 hours though longer doesn't hurt it a bit, and just adds extra savory flavor.

 I’m not sure about you, but sometimes it is good to be different.
 I know it’s easy to go the market (maybe it's not so easy now!) and pick up a package of dogs or some premade burgers, but the truth is it is just as easy to pick up an unadorned pork tenderloin and stick it in a marinade.